llahti/CarND-Advanced-Lane-Lines/writeup.md

 ### Curve Search

+"Curve Search" is in `LaneFinder/finder.py` starting from line 159.

 When we know initial lane curves we can begin to use more optimized searching method.
 In this "curve" search we can search lane lines by using the curves we already know.